TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-sass-architecture.md

 Any microservice that manages customer data needs to implement multi-tenancy.
 Every row in the database and cache has a tenant identifier.
 Every incoming request, job in the queue and event raised needs to include a tenant id.
 App server and worker logic must be carefully written to ensure that requests only have access to data for the corresponding tenant.
 Systems need to be managed and scaled to ensure that activity from one tenant can't impact the availability of another tenant.

+You need to manage different classes of activity separately to ensure predictable and reliable operation.
+The most important thing is to separate interactive traffic (handled by the app servers) from batch operations (handled by the workers).
+Most microservices use [REST APIs](https://aws.amazon.com/what-is/restful-api/) with a synchronous request-response interaction which needs [low overall and tail latency](https://brooker.co.za/blog/2021/04/19/latency.html).
+You need great care to ensure that each individual request uses a bounded amount of both memory and CPU, and that you can scale up the number of app servers before they become overwhelmed under heavy load.

 Microservice architectures are a [solution to an organizational problem](https://martinfowler.com/bliki/MicroservicePremium.html).
 How do you enable multiple teams to collaborate on a SaaS product without them getting in each other's way?
 How can you provide incremental value without the bottleneck of coordinating a big release with multiple teams?
 With microservices each team owns their own service(s) and is responsible for architecture, deployment, monitoring and scaling.
 Each team can make the best choice for their own service.

 The downside of Microservices is that each team makes their own choices.
 Humans being what they are, teams will tend to make different choices from each other.
 Different language stacks (Java, .Net, Python, Ruby, NodeJS, GoLang, Scala, Rust, C++, ...) with different choices for libraries and frameworks.
 Different choices for databases, caches, queues and compute platforms.
 Different choices for deployment and monitoring.
 Different choices for API standards, consistency models and error handling.